 Things to do in New York City in December

-Let’s begin with the adventurous things to do in NYC during the holidays.
+Let’s begin with what to do in New York City during the holidays.

 1. Visit the Winter Village at Bryant Park